 - As a part of any remediation plan, COSEP may require additional weeks of instruction depending upon the progress made by a RMC student.

-- By November 30 of the calendar year prior to the year of expected graduation, students must: (a) have passed all required M3 core clerkships, and (b) be scheduled for all elective clerkship requirements.
+- By Nov.
+30 of the calendar year prior to the year of expected graduation, students must: (a) have passed all required M3 core clerkships and (b) be scheduled for all elective clerkship requirements.

 - Approval for graduation by a vote from COSEP.